-The Office of Intercultural Ministries recognizes the changes our intercultural churches face in the development of their youth.
+The Office of Intercultural Ministries recognizes the changes our Intercultural Churches face in the development of their youth.
 We have developed a program to assist your church.
-The Leadership Training Institute (LTI) is designed to provide spiritual formation and leadership skills to your emerging youth leaders.
-Please pray and choose 2-5 of your emerging 10-12th graders and early college students.
+The Leadership Training Institute (LTI) is designed to provide Spiritual Formation and Leadership skills to your emerging youth leaders.
+Please pray and choice 2-5 of your emerging 10-12th graders and early college students.
 LTI meets on Sunday afternoons 3-4 times a semester.
 Your youth will receive development in issues of spiritual formation and hands on leadership skills in developing either a service project or outreach event.
-As they develop, they are invited to participate in mission trips and leadership for Camp Fusion.
+As they develop, they are invited to participate in Mission Trips and leadership for Camp Fusion.
 Please contact Mark Heavener for applications to participate in LTI.
-Mark.heavener@texasbaptists.org to our consulting, the skills and experiences your youth leaders receive through the LTI program lay the groundwork for your English ministries.
+Mark.heavener@texasbaptists.org